TheTekton337/pntkl-rfc/RFCs/0012-rtn-pntkl-shell.md

 ## 5. Implementation

 - **iOS (iSHKit)** and **Android (TermuxKit)**: Develop asynchronous script execution, secure code execution environments, and communication protocols.
-- **React Native (`pntkl-shell` module)**: Integrate a turbo module and accompanying React components to offer a unified interface to the underlying native functionalities, complete with an event emission system and customizable component props.
+- **React Native (`rtn-pntkl-shell` module)**: Integrate a turbo module and accompanying React components to offer a unified interface to the underlying native functionalities, complete with an event emission system and customizable component props.

 ## 6. Security Considerations